SAVE THE DATE 28TH MARCH 2020. ODC CONFERENCE ‘FAMILY VOICES AND CHOICES‘

 Between a Rock and a Hard place tells the story of a parent whose daughter experienced a mental health crisis several years ago – how the crisis was treated by the mental health services and the horrendous consequences of such treatment.
 Ruth explains how she and her daughter struggled to find alternative help and eventually located Dialogue First, a very different and more humane approach based on Open Dialogue principles.

 Annie Jeffrey is a family member working as a peer support worker in the Peer-Supported Open Dialogue service in Kent with Yasmin Ishaq (Open Dialogue Service Lead) and James Osbourne (Clinical Lead).
-(See at 5:00) Peer-supported Open Dialogue in Kent
+Peer-supported Open Dialogue in Kent

 Christian Sestier is advocating for POD in South West London and St. George Mental Health Trust, with the help of the deputy manager of the Early Intervention Service.